Agenda:

 Join Summit stakeholders for a light breakfast, coffee, and tea for a chance to connect with each other and engage with the resource tables in Oyate Hall at the University of Minnesota Morris.

-9:00 am Welcome and Opening Remarks
+9:00 am Opening Remarks

-• Mark Ritchie, Former Secretary of State of Minnesota
+• Mark Ritchie, Minnesota Secretary of State (2007-2015), Chair, World’s Fair Fund

 9:20 am Keynote “Co-operatively Building a Better World”